vivivivianne/bunlist/README.md

 - Not made with double pointers in mind, might not work.
 - it also requires buntypes.h which is what i personally use for types.
-- The current insert implementation does not allow inserting things that are outside of the array length.
+- The current insert implementation does not allow inserting things that are outside of the list length.
 This means you should use insert only to insert between things that are already in the list.

 ## 🗒️ Todo: